Bushcraft, Guide Training

 While college attendance is not required to participate in our programs, a slight majority of past participants have been college students.
 College credit is available for our programs.
 The following information shows you how to navigate the process.

-Students are able to recieve undergraduate credit directly from Western State College through an articulation agreement we set up several years ago.
+Students are able to recieive undergraduate credit directly from Western State Colorado University through an articulation agreement we set up several years ago.
 Download the following document for specifics on the course credit process and procedures:

-For more information, visit the Western State College website.
+For more information, visit the Western State Colorado University website.

 Collaboration With The University Of Maine At Presque Isle